AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data migration and synchronization/Migrate data between ApsaraDB for MongoDB instances/Migrate data from a replica set MongoDB instance to a sharded cluster instance.md

 -   During full data migration, DTS uses read and write resources of the source and destination databases.
 This may increase the load of the database server.
 If you migrate a large volume of data or the server specifications cannot meet your requirements, database services may become unavailable.
 Before you migrate data, evaluate the impact of data migration on the performance of the source and destination databases.
 We recommend that you migrate data during off-peak hours.
 -   If the source and destination ApsaraDB for MongoDB instances have different versions or storage engines, make sure that the versions or storage engines are compatible.
 For more information, see [MongoDB versions and storage engines](/intl.en-US/Product Introduction/MongoDB versions and storage engines.md).
+-   If the minor version of your instance expires or is not included in the maintenance list and the instance is upgraded, migrated, changed, or cloned, the system will upgrade the minor version to the latest version by default.
+This ensures better performance and stability of the instance.

 ## Billing